6 Ways to Maintain Your Outdoor FurnitureJoanna Solis

 5. Clean Your Umbrellas

 Use a silicone lubricant or WD/40 to loosen umbrella joints in cranks and tilt mechanisms.
 Use an aluminum brightener or rub with a fine steel wool dipped in kerosene to remove corrosion and restore a satin look to unpainted aluminum poles.
 Umbrella fabrics can often be cleaned.
 Wash the fabric with a solution of one cup of household bleach and one cup of mild liquid detergent, in three gallons of water.
 Scrub with a small soft bristle brush and then rinse off.
 Spot clean a small area before cleaning the entire umbrella.
+If you need to replace your umbrella completely, learn more about the durable outdoor umbrellas sold by Patio Guys here.

 6. Clean Your Table Tops